Table of Contents

-In our information-rich age, a business can accelerate its success by harnessing its organizational data in a way that is both efficient and value-driven.
+In the Age of Information, a business can accelerate its success by harnessing its organizational data in a way that is both efficient and value-driven.

 To squeeze every last drop of value from your data, both in an operational and strategic sense, it’s important to leverage the right online reporting tool.
-When it comes to reporting, the daily running of your business, the plans and methods you formulate to improve the organization will steer your long-term success.
+When it comes to reporting (on both a daily, weekly, and monthly basis), the plans and methods you formulate to optimize your organization will steer your long-term success.

 What Is Operational Reporting?